Capo (musical device): Decorative variations

 For centuries capos have been utilitarian devices, but in recent years capo manufacturers have started to focus on enhancing capo aesthetics.
-The G7th Capo Company released the Performance 2 Celtic Special Edition design, Kyser's Capos come in many different colors and patterns & Thalia Capos took it a step further and now offers hundreds of exotic wood and shell inlays on their capos, designed to match the various tonewoods and inlays found on fine guitars.
+The G7th Capo Company released the Performance 2 Celtic Special Edition design, Kyser's Capos come in many different colors and patterns, and Thalia Capos took it a step further and now offers hundreds of exotic wood and shell inlays on their capos, designed to match the various tonewoods and inlays found on fine guitars.